SharpCap supports a wide range of cameras. These can be divided into 3 basic categories:

-SharpCap 3.2 adds support for a ‘Virtual’ camera.
+SharpCap supports a ‘Virtual’ camera.
 This works by reading image files from a selected folder and treating the images as if they were frames received from a camera.
 SharpCap will read all existing images in the folder in date order and then wait for any new images that are created.
 You can use the virtual camera to use SharpCap features such as live stacking with previously captured images or with an unsupported camera if you have a program that will capture images from the camera and save them to disk.

 If a camera appears as ASCOM and DirectShow – which should be chosen?